 The "z"s got completely cancelled out!
 (Which makes sense, because z2/z2 = 1)

-You can see what is going on if you write down all the multiplies, then "cross out" the variables that are both top and bottom:
+To see what is going on, write down all the multiplies, then "cross out" the variables that are both top and bottom:

 |x3 y z2||=||xxx y zz||=||=||xx||=||x2|

 |x y2 z2||x yy zz||y||y|